-Who Is Actor — Git Repository Developer Profiling Skill
+Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 🔗 Project Repository: https://github.com/wscats/who-is-actor

 Zero install dependencies, zero scripts.
-Collects data purely through native git commands and standard Unix text utilities (cut, sort, awk, grep, etc. — already present on most systems), interpreted by AI, to generate a serious, direct, and unsparing report card for every developer.
+Collects data purely through native read-only git commands and standard Unix text utilities (cut, sort, awk, grep, etc. — already present on most systems).
+The AI is responsible only for interpreting already-aggregated, locally-redacted statistical metrics to generate a collaboration-pattern report.

 "Zero dependency" clarification: This skill installs nothing — no pip packages, no npm modules, no custom scripts.
 However, it does require the following standard system binaries to be available on the host: git, cut, sort, uniq, awk, grep, sed, wc, head.
 These are pre-installed on virtually all Unix-like systems (macOS, Linux).
 On Windows, use Git Bash or WSL.

-You don't need to memorize any commands or parameters — simply describe what you need in any language:
+You don't need to memorize any commands or parameters — simply describe what you need in any language (please supply an absolute repository path along with the request):

 English